frikkfossdal/Vespidae/developLog/README.md

 I did a couple of prototypes and I think this could make sense.
 I made a function that sorts inputted curves to a list which uses the layer height (z-height) as index.
 Then I can loop over the list and do clipper operations for each layer.
 This will work both on inputs with only single layers or on multi-layer input.
 I could add a booleaen input that selects weather it should be sensitive for this (for speed), but I dont really think there is to much to gain from this.

 Ok I got this working for infill.
 This is actually a pretty smooth workflow.
 I'll try to add layer-sensitivity to infill component now.

+# 1511_2022

+Getting back into this.
+First thing I want to tackle is extrusion.
+I found a good reference from the Slic3r developers [here](https://manual.slic3r.org/advanced/flow-math).
+I'll be working on this sporadically over the comming weeks.